Enshi City

-Enshi (恩施 (Ēnshī)) is a county-level city in and the seat of Enshi Tujia and Miao Autonomous Prefecture, in western Hubei province, People's Republic of China.
-The prefecture's legislature, executive and judiciary are seated here, as well as its CPC and Public security bureau.
+Enshi (恩施 (Ēnshī)) is a county-level city in and the seat of Enshi Tujia and Miao Autonomous Prefecture in western Hubei province, China.
+The prefecture's legislature, executive and judiciary are seated here, as well as its CPC and public security bureau.

 The entire county-level city of Enshi has an area of 3967 km2 and a population of 780,000.

 History

-The oldest records of Enshi date the Spring and Autumn Period of 776BC.
-At that time the area was a state known as Bazi, which lasted until 476BC.
-Enshi then became a county from 475 to 221, prior to it being absorbed into the Chinese Dynasties during the Qi period.
+The oldest records of Enshi date the Spring and Autumn period of 776 BC.
+At that time the area was a state known as Bazi, which lasted until 476 BC.
+Enshi then became a county from 475 to 221 BC, prior to it being absorbed into the Chinese dynasties during the Qi period.
 In 1925, the city of Enshi formed the Exi Tujia and Miao Autonomous Prefecture, which in 1935 became the Enshi Tujia and Miao Autonomous Prefecture.